Uniswap/arbiters/README.md

 # Arbiters
-Repository for developing and testing arbiters for [The Compact](https://github.com/Uniswap/the-compact).
+Repository for developing and testing arbiters and associated standards for [The Compact](https://github.com/Uniswap/the-compact).

 ## Install & Usage
 Ensure that [Foundry](https://book.getfoundry.sh/getting-started/installation) and [Supersim](https://supersim.pages.dev/getting-started/installation) are both installed.